MrHooliNoodle/HNAddonTraffic/README.md

 You will notice after this, there is an identical line, but the title has MP in it. (<Name>VEH_POOR_MP</Name>) for example.

-Simply copy the above lines that you just edited, from the first <models> under the groupname (in this example, it is <Name>VEH_POOR</Name>) all the way down to <models> just before the <flags> mentioned in the line above.
+Simply copy the above lines that you just edited, from the first "models" under the groupname (in this example, it is <Name>"VEH_POOR"</Name>) all the way down to "models" just before the POPGROUP_SCENARIO mentioned in the line above.

 Do this for all groups with whatever vehicles you'd like, except for <Name>VEH_YANKTON</Name> and <Name>VEH_YANKTON_MP</Name>, unless you use north yankton and want traffic there i guess?